jakelever/bio2vec/README.md

 # Word Vectors for the Biomedical Domain

 This is a small repo with scripts that install word2vec, convert PubMed XML files to raw text and runs word2vec.
-This is http://bio.nlplab.org resources for biomedical text mining
+This is a reimplementation of work done by researchers for http://bio.nlplab.org.

 ## Usage